ebs-universe/fpv-gcc/docs/usage.rst

 .. rubric:: --ssym FILE

-Prints ouy a sumary of memory utilization per symbol, sorted by the total static memory footprint of each symbol.
+Prints out a summary of memory utilization per symbol, sorted by the total static memory footprint of each symbol.

 The ``FILE`` specified should be one of the following :